 PlayerUnknown's Battlegrounds (stylized as PLAYERUNKNOWN'S BATTLEGROUNDS) is a multiplayer survival-shooter developed by PUBG Corporation (originally by Bluehole) and published digitally by PUBG Corporation for the PC (via Steam) on December 21, 2017.
 It was later released for the Xbox One on September 4, 2018 (released by Microsoft as a timed console exclusive) and will be released for the PlayStation 4 on December 7, 2018.
-It was also ported to Android and iOS devices on March 19, 2018 (released by Tencent, who released it in China earlier on February 9, 2018).
+It was also ported to Android and iOS devices on March 19, 2018 (and released by Tencent, who released it in China earlier on February 9, 2018).

 Set in one of multiple uninhabited locations (including the fictional Russian island of Erangel and the fictional Central American desert of Miramar), each match in the game begins with up to 100 players parachuting down at different points from a large aircraft.
 Whether or not the game is played in teams, players must scavenge weapons, armor, and other items and fight to the death with no respawning and a contracting "safe zone" (an electrical field which slowly kills players outside of its radius).
 The game is played in two modes: "TPP" (where everyone is in a third-person perspective until aiming down the sight) and "FPP" (where everyone is locked into a first-person perspective).

 It was developed under direction of Brendan Greene (who goes by the alias PLAYERUNKNOWN), a modder who previously created the original "Battle Royale" mods (inspired by the film of the same name) for ArmA II (as an offshoot of the DayZ mod) and ArmA III and who previously collaborated with Daybreak on H1Z1.